 - Remove personal identifiers and institutional affiliations for blind review.
 Do not refer to presenters by name.

-- For panel sessions that include individual presentations, identify separate presentations (for example, “Speaker 1” and “Speaker 2”) and provided titles for each presentation.
+- For panel sessions that include individual presentations, identify separate presentations (for example, “Speaker 1” and “Speaker 2”) and provide titles for each presentation.